Best 1080p Monitor Under $100 for Gaming (60hz - 75hz)

-The best gaming monitor under 100 might not have all the bells and whistles, but we’ve looked long and hard to bring you an option that meets the requirements for gaming and more, without breaking the bank.
+Let's face it, gaming monitors under $100 might not have all the bells and whistles, but we’ve looked long and hard to bring you options that meets the requirements for gaming and more, without breaking the bank.

-For example, practically it’s unheard of to find a monitor with a 1ms or 2ms response time in this price range, or to expect anything over 60hz for a refresh rate.
+For example, its pretty hard find a monitor with a 1ms or 2ms response time in this price range, or to expect anything over 60hz for a refresh rate.
 Both of those specs are still playable for gaming, but upping your budget gives you quite a big boost.
 None the less, we’re here to talk about under $100, so here’s your best bet…

 Some of the options in this price range have a response time of 7ms or more, but we were glad to find that this one offers up a 5ms response.
 It’s not perfect, once again we’d like to have found one with less, but for a gaming monitor under $100 you could do a lot worse.